RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser. No. DA4 107589/README.md

     <img src="Images/Main_03.jpeg" alt="Description" width="600">
 </p>

 The table below lists all major custom ICs found on the mainboard.
-As shown, the MOS chips were produced between week 03 of 1983 and week 04 of 1984, suggesting this Commodore 64 was likely manufactured during the winter of 1984.
+As shown, the MOS chips were produced between week 22 of 1983 and week 30 of 1984.
+But since the assumption is that the VIA #1 chip was replaced at some time, I think that it is a fair guess that this Commodore 1541 floppy drive drive was manufactured during the autumn of 1984.

 <div align="center">